GrottoPress/jentil/README.md

 1. Update theme information in `style.css`.
 You may also want to change package name, description and author in `composer.json` and `package.json`.
 1. Replace all occurrences of `'jentil-theme'` text domain with your own theme slug.
 Your theme slug should match your theme folder name, which should just be the *slugified* version of your theme's name.
 1. Run `vendor/bin/wp theme activate your-theme-slug-here` to activate your new theme.
-1. Dive into your theme's source, and customize the code to taste.
+1. Dive into your theme's source, and start developing.

 ### Install Jentil as parent theme

-By default, your new theme is installed with *Jentil* as package (in the `vendor` directory).
+By default, your new theme is installed with Jentil as package (in the `vendor` directory).
 This is recommended.
 However, Jentil is a full-fledged WordPress theme by itself, and can, therefore, be installed as such.

 If, for any reason, you would like to install Jentil as parent theme for your theme, follow the steps below: